willy005/Quiz-board/README.md

+# !!QUIZ-BOARD!!

+# By !!!Wilfred Mutura Ngugi!!!

+# !!Technologies Embrassed!!
+1.HTML
+2.CSS
+3.JAVASCRIPT
+4.BOOTSTRAP
+5.JQUERY

-# Quiz-board
+# !!!Requirements!!!
+1.A running network'
+2.A good web browser which i prefer !Chrome Web browser! to any other browser.
+3.A good device that can connect to the internet without any delay.

-#  Project Description!
+#  Project Description
-# This is a website that can be used to colect data from different peolpe and at the end give them marks they have scored.
+This is a website that can be used to collect data from different people and at the end it gives them marks they have scored.

-#
-#  Requirements!
-#A running network connection to the internet.
-#A web browser.
-#And also a good gadget.
-#
-#  Deployment!
-#Enter the link (https://willy005.github.io/Quiz-board/) into the url interface and click the enter.
-#
+# !!!How it works!!!
-#  Built With!
+Once you open this link (https://willy005.github.io/Quiz-board/) in your preffered browser a page pops up and you can fill my quiz and when you submit it feeds you back with the results.

-# Atom
+# !!!License!!!
-#Under the languages HTML, CSS and Javascript!
+This Web application has been licensed by the MIT License.

+Copyright (c)  !!!Wilfred Mutura Ngugi!!!